-Knowing your level is hugely important if you’re looking at different English courses.
-It’d be awful if you paid for an English course just to find out it was either far too difficult or far too easy.
+Knowing your level is hugely important if you're looking at different esol courses.
+It'd be awful if you paid for an English course just to find out it was either far too difficult or far too easy.
 Being in the wrong class can be really costly.

 If the class is too easy, you'll get bored and stop paying attention.
 This can sometimes be more dangerous than the class being too easy as you won't be paying attention to certain things that you could be learning.